 The lakehouse emphasizes central storage of data to reduce data redundancy and isolation, but your organization may have numerous data systems in production, and you might want to query data in connected systems for a number of reasons:

 Ad hoc reporting.

-Developing new ETL pipelines or reports.
+The exploratory phase of new ETL pipelines or reports.

 Supporting workloads during incremental migration.

 In each of these scenarios, query federation gets you to insights faster, because you can query the data in place and avoid complex and time-consuming ETL processing.

 In short, Lakehouse Federation is meant for use cases when: